-You have the right to refuse to provide us with personal information.
-However, if you decide to do so, we may be unable to provide you with services and benefits in connection you’re your membership of the AADA.
+You have the right to refuse to provide us with Personal Information.
+However, if you decide to do so, we may be unable to provide you with services and benefits in connection to your membership of the AADA.

 Method of collection